Architecture

 Conflict Resolution

-Conflict resolution strategy is configurable per workspace.
+Conflict resolution strategy is intended to be configurable per workspace.

 Offline-First Guarantees